 - Database server

 All of this information is saved in the wp-config.php file, it is also known as the configuration file of WordPress.
 If all of this or any of this information are wrong then WordPress will fail to connect to your database server.
 It will show the error message ‘Error establishing a database connection’ on your screen.

-How To Fix The Error Establishing A Database Connection In WordPress
+Fix The Error Establishing a Database Connection in WordPress

 To fix this problem, you should take these measurements one by one.
 One of the following should fix your problem.

 1. Check Your WordPress Database Credentials.

-Wrong database credential is the most common reason for database connection errors.
+Having the wrong database credentials is the most common reason for database connection errors.
 All your credentials are saved in the wp-config.php file.
-In this file, the important configuration is saved including database information.
+In this file, the important configuration is saved, including database information.

 When you see the error, open the wp-config.php file and search for the following lines